Bollinger Bands helps you find the best stocks to buy today, every day on demand.

 How to find a logical stopping point – Make the now small list smaller

-This is simply a place on the chart when the price of a stock has stopped or paused for while before moving onwards or retreating back the way it came.
+This is simply a place on the chart where the price of a stock has stopped or paused for a while before moving onwards or retreating back the way it came.

 The reasoning is that if the stock price has stopped there previously then there might be an increased expectation that prices could do something interesting again at that level.